Nadine Strossen: Other activities

 She appeared in the 2000 docudrama Dirty Pictures.
 In October 2001, Strossen made her theater debut as the guest star in Eve Ensler's play, The Vagina Monologues at the National Theatre in Washington, D.C.

+In 2004, Strossen received the Religious Liberty Award from the American Humanist Association.

 Having been appointed as the chaired John Marshall Harlan II Professor of Law in 2015, she teaches constitutional law and human rights.

 In 2019, her book Hate: Why We Should Resist It with Free Speech, Not Censorship was chosen as the Washington University in St. Louis Common Reading book.
 On August 26, Strossen delivered a keynote address at the university.
 On April 12, 2021, in "shaping Opinion", Strossen and host Tim O'Brien discussed her opinions and possible solutions on countering harmful or "hate speech" other than censoring it, as she sets out in her book.

 Strossen spoke at the inaugural gala for the Foundation for Individual Rights and Expression in New York City in April 2023.